symfony/symfony-docs/configuration.rst

 How can you make *one* application behave in two different ways?
 With *environments*.

-If you see the nice web debug toolbar at the bottom of your browser, then you're already running your application in the ``dev`` environment.
+You've probably already been using the ``dev`` environment without even knowing it.
 After you deploy, you'll use the ``prod`` environment.

 To learn more about *how* to execute and control each environment, see :doc:`/configuration/environments`.